Effects of attractive inter-particle interaction on cross-transport coefficient between mass and heat in binary fluids: Results

-Fig.~\ref{C1q_Compose} shows the cross-correlation functions thus calculated, demonstrating that the kinetic contribution is not sensitive to the difference of interaction.
-In contrast, the potential contribution is significantly dependent on the difference of interaction.
-Indeed, the negative swings of $C_{1q}^{(K)}$for WCA and LJ are similar to those seen in $C_{1q}$ in Fig.~\ref{C1q}.
-This result clearly demonstrates that the interaction dependence of $L_{1q}$ shown in Fig.~\ref{L1q} comes from $C_{1q}^{(P)}$.
-In particular, the negative $L_{1q}$ is due to the large negative swing in $C_{1q}^{(P)}$ in $t<0.4$.
+{ Figure~\ref{C1q_Compose} shows the cross-correlation functions thus calculated, demonstrating that the kinetic contribution is not sensitive to $r_c$. {Here, we should stress that the insensitivity of $C_{1q}^{(K)}(t)$ to $r_c$ is not trivial.
+As we explained, the fluid structure is not sensitive to $r_c$, but the dynamical properties such as the diffusion coefficient generally depend on $r_c$. } In contrast, the potential contribution is significantly dependent on $r_c$.
+These results clearly demonstrate that the interaction dependence of $L_{1q}$ shown in Fig.~\ref{L1q} comes from $C_{1q}^{(P)}$.
+In particular, the negative $L_{1q}$ is due to the undershoot in $C_{1q}^{(P)}$ in $t<0.2$.